Hubert Reeves: Early life and education

 Reeves was born in Montreal on July 13, 1932, and as a child lived in Léry.
 Reeves attended Collège Jean-de-Brébeuf, a prestigious French-language college in Montreal.
 He obtained a BSc degree in physics from the Université de Montréal in 1953, an MSc degree from McGill University in 1956 with a thesis entitled "Formation of Positronium in Hydrogen and Helium" and a PhD degree at Cornell University in 1960.
-His PhD thesis was "Thermonuclear Reaction Involving Medium Light Nuclei."

 Career

-From 1960 to 1964, he taught physics at the Université de Montréal and worked as an advisor to NASA.
-He has been a Director of Research at the French National Centre for Scientific Research (CNRS) since 1965.
+From 1960 to 1964, he taught physics at the Université de Montréal and worked as an adviser to NASA.
+He became a Director of Research at the French National Centre for Scientific Research (CNRS) in 1965.

-Personal life
+Personal life and death

-Reeves resides in Paris, France.
-He often speaks on television, promoting science.
+Reeves often spoke on television, promoting science.
+He resided in Paris, France, where he died on October 13, 2023, at the age of 91.